pahihu/mumps/doc/manual.md

 It is similar to `SET $PIECE(...)`.
 Set the list *lst* to the value given. *From* defaults to 1, *to* defaults to -1.
-If the 2 argument form is used it replaces the single element at *from* with the value of *expr*.
+If the 2 argument form is used it insert the single element at *from* with the value of *expr*.
 If the value of *expr* is a list, it is stored as a single element.
 If the 3 argument form is used, it replaces the sublist from position *from* to position *to* with the value of *expr*.
 If the